GerritForge/aws-gerrit/single-master/README.md

 [Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started.html)
 * [publish the Docker image](#publish-custom-gerrit-docker-image) with your Gerrit configuration
 * [add the Gerrit SSH keys](#add-gerrit-ssh-keys-in-aws-secret-manager) in AWS Secret Manager
+* an SSL Certificate in AWS Certificate Manager (you can find more information on how to create and handle certificates in AWS [here](https://aws.amazon.com/certificate-manager/getting-started/).

 ### Add Gerrit SSH Keys in AWS Secret Manager